MarioJrodas/osticket-prereqs/README.md

 Step 2.
 Install IIS with CGI

-	- Click Start, then open the Control Panel.
+	- Click Start, then open the Control Panel
-	- Go to Programs, then click Turn Windows features on or off.
+	- Go to Programs, then click Turn Windows features on or off
-	- Navigate to:
+	- Navigate to
-Internet Information Services (IIS) > World Wide Web Services > Application and Development Features.
+Internet Information Services (IIS) > World Wide Web Services > Application and Development Features

-	- Check the box for CGI, then click OK.
+	- Check the box for CGI, then click OK
 ---

 ![ade9](https://github.com/user-attachments/assets/8c73396f-63af-4535-9a69-0c8b041ae979)